Taijigamer2/3DO_video_output_projects/README.md

 **3DO_RGB_V2**

 - 24bit digital RGB to analog RGB video encoder and Sync generator pcb
   - BT856 based circuit
   - Outputs 700mV RGB via 7374 video Amp (8 pin Mini Din pcb)
   - XOR combined HSYNC/ VSYNC to create CSYNC
   - SYNC generation to restore 240p in 3DO with BT9101 encoders

+**8_PIN_Mini_Din_pcb

+- PCB to mount 8 pin mini din connector and 240p mode switch for RGB mods
+  - Option for 7374 RGB amp or passive attenuation of RGB and SYNC signals
+  - Solders to RF modulator footprint to reduce wires needed

+**